Uranium mining by country: Romania

-Romania produced in 2008 around 250 tonnes of uranium., see SovRoms, Crucea - Botusana mine and Băiţa mine.
+Romania produced in 2008 around 250 tonnes of uranium, see SovRoms, Crucea – Botușana mine, and Băița mine.

-At the village Ciudanoviţa in the Banat region in the south west of Romania there are closed down mines which provided ore for 50 years but are now closed.
+At the village Ciudanovița in the Banat region in the south west of Romania there are closed down mines which provided ore for 50 years but are now closed.

 Slovakia

 Uranium was formerly mined in the Novoveská Huta near Spišská Nová Ves from stratiform deposits.
 Currently there are plans to open a mine for the extraction of uranium ore in the hills of Jahodna near the city of Košice.
 European Uranium Resources (earlier known as Tournigan Energy) is planning to mine uranium at the Kuriskova mine, near Košice, however, the plan is strongly opposed by local inhabitants.
 Several other uranium deposits are found in the Považský Inovec Mts. near Kálnica, in the area of Petrova Hora near Krompachy and in the Vikartovský chrbát in Kozie chrbty Mts.
 None of them is extracted.